Welcome to today's edition of the Rush 24-7 podcast.

 In fact, defended him and then got up and never walked away from him.

-That's what's tricky, uh, Donna, thank you.
+That's what's tricky, Donna.

-That's what's tricky for for Senator Obama.
+That's what's tricky for Senator Obama.

 I want to give Senator Obama credit for not seeming to run for president of black America.

-In the cartoonish candidacies of uh Jesse Jackson and Al Sharpton, that was not president for all of America.
+In the cartoonish candidacies of Jesse Jackson and Al Sharpton, that was not president for all of America.

-And it's that's harder for him to do as long as he remains tied to Jeremiah Wright.
+Senator Obama looks like he is trying to run for president of everybody, and that's harder for him to do as long as he remains tied to Jeremiah Wright.

-A new national intelligence estimate says there's not just military but political progress in Iraq.
+A new national intelligence estimate says there's not just military, but political progress in Iraq.